Section 127 grants the OSC broad discretionary power to sanction market participants if it is in the “opinion” of the OSC to do so.

 Mary Condon.
 Use of Public Interest Enforcement Orders.
 2003. - eDoc

-Copies of all of these articles can be found on the T-drive.
+Copies of these articles can be found on the T-drive.

 Anita Anand.
 Carving the Public Interest Jurisdiction in Securities Regulation: Contributions of Justice Iacobucci.
 2007.